-- 12In another study, women who consumed one apple a day had a 21 percent lower risk for lung cancer, due to the flavonoids, quercetin, scientists suspect.But no effect was seen on men.Advertisement
+- 12But no effect was seen on men.In another study, women who consumed one apple a day had a 21 percent lower risk for lung cancer, due to the flavonoids, quercetin, scientists suspect.Advertisement

 - Frontiers in Cancer Prevention Research conference.
 Conducted in Seattle, Washington